 The most remote and hardest to reach of these quiet beaches is Cayo Costa, and yet all it takes is an hour boat ride.
 Cayo Costa State Park near Pine Island is not only the most remote of these secluded beaches, it’s also the most expansive.

 There are more than nine miles of beach and the sand is laden with shells and dotted with bleached drift wood.
 There’s no disputing it: It’s unforgettably gorgeous.

 You can explore Cayo Costa on a day trip or stay overnight.
 There’s boat service from several locations.
 You can take a Tropic Star ferry from Bokelia, a small town on Pine Island, which is west of Cape Coral and Fort Myers.
 (Fares are $35 for daytrippers and $50 for campers.)
 There’s also the Island Star ferry run by King Fisher Fleet out of Punta Gorda.
 The King Fisher docks are a few minutes off I-75 and offer free parking.

 Cayo Costa is remote and wild: No snack bars, no diversions, just beach, nature and you.
 You can camp on Cayo Costa or stay in a tiny rustic cabin without electricity or running water.
 Evenings on the heavily wooded island are magical, although in summer that magic is likely to include lots of mosquitoes and no see ums.
-November to April nights are highly sought after, so book ahead on ReserveAmerica.
+November to April nights are highly sought after, so book ahead.
 Here’s a look at the Cayo Costa experience.